 Kaindy Lake is situated in the mountains of Tien-Shan in Kazakhstan approximately 130 km away from the city of Almaty.
-Lake Kaindy is truly a natural wonder because it has a living underwater forest.
+Lake Kaindy is truly a natural wonder mainly due to the fact that it has a living underwater forest.

-The lake is only 400 meters long and was formed by the 1911 Kebin Earthquake that due to a huge limestone landslide reshaped the valley and formed a natural dam.
-Through time, the rainwater has filled the hole creating the Lake Kaindy we see today.
+The lake is only 400 meters long and is formed by the 1911 Kebin Earthquake that due to a huge limestone landslide reshaped the valley and formed a natural dam.
+Over time, rainwater has filled the hole creating the Lake Kaindy we see today.
 The lake is an alpine lake since it is situated in an altitude of 2,000 meters.
-Another example of an alpine lake is the Sevan Lake in Caucasus.
+Another example of an alpine lake is the Sevan Lake in Caucasus, Armenia.